almazrafi/Fugen/README.md

 allows to filter out the components that should not render images in Figma file.

 #### Only Exportables
-If this option is `true` only the component marked as exportable on figma will be render in file and assets.
+If this option is `true` only the component marked as exportable on Figma will be render in file and assets.

 #### Xcode-assets
 It's recommended to specify the path to a subfolder inside the Xcode-assets folder in the `assets` parameter,